 The power plant has fulfilled all the requests made by CETESB and already requested the "Operating License" in the beginning of 2004.
-This requisition is being analyzed under the process number 04004054, at CETESB.
+CETESB has already provided a Precarious License, (from the Portuguese "Licença Precária de Operação").
+This license is a provisory license, and the requisition of the "final" Operating Lincese is being analysed at CETESB.